ankisi235/coding-exercise/Test Exercise/README.md

 Have below Set up in your system:

-IntelliJ or your preferred editor, Java, Maven, Git Add JAVA_HOME and MAVEN_HOME in your environment variables. (location of Java and maven up to bin folder)
+IntelliJ IDEA CE 2022.3 or above, Java 20, Maven 3.8.6 or above, Git For windows, Add JAVA_HOME and MAVEN_HOME in your environment variables. (location of Java and maven up to bin folder)

 Install below plugins in your editor:
 Cucumber for Java, Gherkin